Alexander-Kottner/wall-e-frontend/README.md

 # Wall-E Frontend

-Cross-platform mobile and web app built with React Native and Expo.
+Cross-platform mobile and web app built with React Native, Expo and TypeScript.

 ## Development